-As part of this MPPR, data collected by the Coalition through September 2021 were evaluated to assess the necessity for any new Management Plan requirements.
+As part of this MPPR, data collected by the Coalition through September 2022 were evaluated to assess the necessity for any new Management Plan requirements.
 Requirements for new Management Plan elements were based on observations of more than one exceedance in a three-year period, as required by the WDR.
 Proposed tasks and schedules to implement new Management Plan elements were developed, if necessary.
 If modifications to the existing scope or schedule for implementation of an approved Management Plan were proposed, then these changes are also described herein, if necessary.

-A single new Management Plan was triggered as the result of an ILRP Trigger Limit exceedance observed in Coalition monitoring conducted from October 2020 through September 2021.
-The new Management Plan is for ammonia as N at Willow Slough, which is defined as a medium priority (nutrients) as per the Coalition's CSWQMP (SVWQC 2016).
-The exceedance that triggered the Management Plan was observed in May 2021 and the initial ammonia as N exceedance occurred in May 2019.
-The Coalition is in the process of investigating sources of ammonia along Willow Slough.
+A single new Management Plan was triggered as the result of an ILRP Trigger Limit exceedance observed in Coalition monitoring conducted from October 2021 through September 2022.
+The new Management Plan is for pyrethroid pesticides in Lower Honcut Creek, which is defined as a high priority (pesticides) Management Plan as per the Coalition's CSQMP (SVWQC 2016).
+The exceedance that triggered the Management Plan was observed in January 2022 and the initial pyrethroid pesticide exceedance occurred in September 2021.
+The Coalition submitted a Pyrethroid Pesticide Management Plan for Lower Honcut Creek on August 1, 2022, and it was approved by the Central Valley Water Board on November 16, 2022